-The Human Resource Management and Industrial Relations Major is available at Campbelltown and Parramatta Campus.
+The Human Resource Management and Industrial Relations Major is available at Campbelltown and Parramatta Campuses.

-The Management Major is available at Bankstown, Campbelltown and Parramatta Campus.
+The Management Major is available at Bankstown, Campbelltown and Parramatta Campuses.

-The Marketing Major is available at Bankstown, Campbelltown and Parramatta Campus.
+The Marketing Major is available at Bankstown, Campbelltown and Parramatta Campuses.

 This Major satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute and the Australian Market and Social Research Society.
 This Major prepares students for a career in any of the diverse fields of marketing in industry, commerce and in not-for-profit and government organisations.